 |

-Today, you are likely to spend a great deal of time at a crowded estate auction looking to buy either a T-shirt commemorating last Friday (you know why) or a rotisserie oven that can also toast bread.
+Today, you are likely to spend a great deal of time searching for a specialty store wanting to buy either several magazines on computer software or a T-shirt commemorating the second moon landing.
 Be on the lookout for vindictive digital clocks with revenge on their minds.
 Your Complete Scope

 This isn't me!
 What am I?